There are several programs available in our community to assist residents in bridging the digital divide.

 The Federal Communications Commission Lifeline Program

 Lifeline is a government benefit program supported by the Universal Service Fund that provides a discount on phone service for qualifying low-income consumers.
 Lifeline helps ensure that eligible consumers have the opportunities and security that phone service brings, including being able to connect to jobs, family, and emergency services.
 To participate in the program, consumers must either have an income that is at or below 135% of the federal Poverty Guidelines or participate in one of the following assistance programs:

-•Head Start (if income eligibility criteria are met); or
+• Head Start (if income eligibility criteria are met)

 They are starting a pilot program to expand this beyond phone service to broadband service.
 Stay tuned for more information as this develops.
 The FCC Lifeline program website is here:

 Free Public Accessible WiFi and Access to Internet Connected Computers